Recoskie/Fl64/docs/Examples.md

   <br /><br />

   The pattern does not have to start right away as we can offset the pattern by adding a starting value.
 Say we want to do a pattern of 23.
 We need 23&divide;99.
-Adding an zero to 99 will offset the pattern by one place value 37&divide;990 = 0.037373737.
-Adding another zero will offset it by another place value 37&divide;9900 = 0.003737373737 and so on.
-We can set the two place values after the decimal point to whatever we like.
+Adding an zero to 99 will offset the pattern by one place value 23&divide;990 = 0.023232323.
+Adding another zero will offset it by another place value 37&divide;9900 = 0.0023232323 and so on.
+Useing 9900 we can set two place values after the decimal point to whatever we like.
 Using the calculation (23+r*9900)&divide;9900 in which r is our chosen digits.
 We multiply 9900 by 97.16 as our chosen digits 9900x97.16=961884 we then add our patten 23 making 961884 + 23 = 961907.
 Lastly 961884&divide;9900 = 97.16232323232323.

   <br /><br />